Social Justice

 Rahsaan became active in social justice first through Restorative Justice circles at San Quentin State Prison back in 2014.
 He longed to offer the world emotional intelligence and inclusion as solutions to gun violence and wrote about such in Wall City Magazine.

 At one restorative justice symposium, he met Emily Harris, Statewide Coordinator for the Ella Baker Center for Human Rights.
-In a Prison University Project (now Mount Tamalpais College) class Emily co-facilitated, she taught that about how hard it is to get major law changes passed, so think about the change that will lead to the change.
-Voting came to mind as the key to everything, so Rahsaan pitched the idea of restoring voting rights to system impacted people in California to Taina Vargas, founder of Initiate Justice, who he met through Emily.
+In a Prison University Project (now Mount Tamalpais College) class Emily co-facilitated, she taught about how hard it is to get major law changes passed, so think about the change that will lead to the change.
+Voting came to mind as the key to everything, so Rahsaan pitched the idea of restoring voting rights to system-impacted people in California to Taina Vargas, founder of Initiate Justice, whom he met through Emily.
 Taina loved the concept and turned it into a movement that restored voting rights to people on parole in California.

 Rahsaan also wrote for dozens of organizations, including Business Insider, Boston Globe, Prism, Slate, High Country News, Outside Magazine, Current, The Marshall Project, and Apogee Journal.